oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.3.1 Contain device
 Limits the functionalities of an endpoint in relation to application execution and/or network communications.
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'contain' Command and the 'device' Target.
 The Producer and Consumer of the command MUST support the edr:device_containment Command Argument as defined in [Section 2.1.4](#214-command-arguments)

-OpenC2 Producers that send 'contain device' commands
+OpenC2 Producers that send 'contain device' Commands:

-* MUST populate the Command Arguments field with a Device-Containment argument
+* MUST populate the Command Arguments field with a 'Device-Containment' argument

-OpenC2 Consumers that receive 'contain Device' commands
+OpenC2 Consumers that receive a 'contain Device' Command:

-* But the Command Arguments field is not populated with a Device-Containment argument
+* but the Command Arguments field is not populated with a 'Device-Containment' argument
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500